 The deployment wizards for Office 365 give you self-guided support for setting up Office 365.
-As you select the features and options you want to deploy, each wizard builds a step-by-step setup plan that’s customized to your needs.
+Just select a wizard and sign in to Office 365.
+As you select the features and options you want to deploy, the wizard builds a step-by-step setup plan that’s customized to your needs.
 You’ll get a full set of instructions, videos, reference articles, and scripts.
-These wizards won’t change any of your organization’s settings or data.
+The wizard won’t change any of your organization’s settings or data.
 Instead, you make the changes using the wizard to guide you.
-You can use these wizards anytime; even during planning or after you’ve already set up the services, to learn more about Office 365 features and options.
+You can use these wizards anytime, even during planning or after you’ve already set up the services, to learn more about Office 365 features and options.

 Exchange migration advisor